 3Desert Research Institute, Division of Hydrologic Sciences, Las Vegas NV, 89113

+4University of Southern California, Los Angeles CA, 90007

 Abstract

-A vast quantity of prokaryotic life on Earth is present in deep subsurface biofilms (Flemming and Wuertz, 2019); however, the ecology of these communities in terms of diversity and biomass is not well constrained.
-Samples from marine and terrestrial deep subsurface systems have revealed abundant and diverse microbial life suspended in fluids (i.e. fracture and pore fluids); however, the same is not well described for microbial life attached to surfaces (i.e. biofilms on rock fracture and pore space surfaces).
+Deep subsurface biofilms are estimated to host the majority of prokaryotic life on Earth yet, fundamental aspects of their ecology remain unknown (Flemming and Wuertz, 2019).
+An inherent difficulty in studying subsurface biofilms that of sampling.
+While, samples from marine and terrestrial deep subsurface fracture and pore fluids systems have revealed abundant and diverse microbial life, limited recent work has described the corresponding biofilms on rock fracture and pore space surfaces.
 The recently established Deep Mine Microbial Observatory is a long-term monitoring station at which we can explore the role of biofilms in fluid-filled fractures to depths of 4,850 ft. …

 1 | INTRODUCTION